Skip to main content

 "AI is going to replace all humans."

 Not true.
 ChatGPT is a tool, just like a calculator or a search engine.
-It is very good at certain tasks, but it cannot replace human judgment, empathy, or common sense.
-Think of it as a helpful assistant, not a replacement for people.
+It is very good at certain tasks, but it cannot replace human judgment, empathy, or the warmth of a real conversation.
+Think of it as a helpful assistant, not a replacement for people in your life.

 What ChatGPT Cannot Do